Aladin147/BLKWDS_Manager/journal.md

    - Successfully built debug and release APKs for 32-bit ARM
    - Created installation instructions for Android tablets

 This Android adaptation will allow the BLKWDS Manager to be used on tablets, expanding its usability beyond desktop environments.

+6. **UI/UX Enhancement Planning**:
+   - Fixed white screen issue on Android startup
+   - Created test app to verify basic functionality
+   - Created new `android-ui-enhancements` branch
+   - Developed comprehensive UI/UX enhancement plan
+   - Documented specific UI issues and solutions

-The next steps will be to test the APK on actual Android tablets and optimize the UI for touch interaction.
+The next steps will be to implement the UI/UX enhancements to optimize the application for touch interaction on Android tablets.

 ## 2025-07-14: User Documentation Creation